The anisotropic square lattice Ising model with quenched surface disorder: Model and method

-Next, the Casimir force scaling function will be discussed for arbitrary $\rho$ and different ensembles.
+\CC{Next, the Casimir force scaling function will be discussed for arbitrary $\rho$ and different ensembles.
 Although the algorithm that is used to calculate the force, is slower than for the free energy and thus reducing the maximum system size to $M=40$, we achieved roughly the same precision for the Casimir force scaling function due to an analytic reduction of finite-size effects, see \eqref{eq:theta_ex_part_lim}.
 The determination of Casimir force scaling functions $\vartheta$ is done again via combination of $\Psi$-method and fit.
 Figure \ref{fig:force_or_mB0} shows $\vartheta^\OR$ and $\vartheta^\OmB$, with analytic known $\vartheta^\OO$ \eqref{eq:Theta_oo} as reference.

-The deviation of $\vartheta^\OR$ from $\vartheta^\OO$ is again visible for small $\rho\lesssim 0.3$ and should be an error, resulting from finite-size effects.
-The force scaling function for the ensemble $\OmB$ deviates more from $\vartheta^\OO$ as $\vartheta^\OR$.
-On the one hand, the ensemble already showed larger finite-size corrections for the surface free energy density \eqref{tab:fs}, which makes it likely that this deviation is in fact an error that cannot be estimated.
-On the other hand, this could be a new surface universality class as the ensemble $\OR$ can be imagined as a grand canonical ensemble, whereas the ensemble $\OmB$ would represent a canonical ensemble.\\ Additionally, we find the sign change of the Casimir force scaling function at $\rho_0^\OmB\approx0.52$, in comparison to the open cylinder $\rho_0^\OO=\rho_0^\OR=1/2$.
-The Casimir force scaling function for the ensemble $\OmBdv$ is shown in figure \ref{fig:force_mB34}.\\ As predicted from field theory, the scaling function $\vartheta^\OmBdv$ seems to be in the $\OP$ universality class in realm of the error margin.
-Again, there is a larger deviation for the smallest value of $\rho=0.1$ which is due to finite-size corrections.
+The deviation of $\vartheta^\OR(\rho)$ from $\vartheta^\OO(\rho)$ is again visible for small $\rho\lesssim 0.3$ and is attributed to increasingly strong finite-size effects.
+The force scaling function $\vartheta^\OmB(\rho)$ deviates more from $\vartheta^\OO(\rho)$ than $\vartheta^\OR(\rho)$.
+On the one hand, the ensemble $(\mB=0)$ already showed larger finite-size corrections for the surface free energy density, see Tab.~\ref{tab:fsr}, which makes it likely that this deviation is in fact an error that cannot be estimated.
+On the other hand, this could be a new surface universality class as the ensemble (r) can be imagined as a grand canonical ensemble, whereas the ensemble $(\mB=0)$ would represent a canonical ensemble.